ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

   It's recently been made a requirement to require a public key to push to phab.
 The error you get when you don't do this and try to push a patch is very very cryptic and unintuitive.
 Could we make a plugin that asks the user to upload a public key on trac if they haven't done so?
 Like a banner at the top?

-- Add some automation to Trac
+- Add some automation to Trac (Or whatever bug tracker we end up using)

   - Particular on new tickets post a friendly reminder that if they want they can give it a hand in fixing it themselves.
   - Parse information added, in particular check if reproduction steps are there etc.